 • Patients can augment their breasts through liposuction fat transfer.
 Generally speaking, for transgender patients, this technique is not as successful when a large amount of volume is needed and the chest skin is tight.
 That said, patients often undergo a fat transfer to add medial cleavage to their breast implant augmentation.

 To undergo top surgery, patients must be capable of fully participating in the informed consent process.
 From there, at the Gender Confirmation Center (GCC), we have no BMI limitations to undergo top surgery.
-Rather, we make the determination of surgical eligibility with a patient based on the risks present in their medical history.
+Likewise, age and being on hormone replacement therapy (HRT) are not factors we take into account to determine if you can undergo top surgery.
+Rather, we make the determination of surgical eligibility based on an assessment of the risks present in their medical history.
 You can review the different variables we consider to reduce a patients’ risk for surgical complications here.

 Insurance providers that cover gender-affirming surgery may require patients to meet certain standards to qualify for full or partial coverage.
 These often include: